Sp4tz7/sp4tz7/README.md

-# David Siker - Full Stak devloper
+# David Siker - Full-Stack devloper

-## Hello, mats!
+## Hello, mates!
 My name is David Siker and I'm a Full-Stack Devloper.
 Im from Switzerland, married, 2 boys and currently working at Magneticlab.
 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3]